 7. Right angle ruler

 10. Matching sewing thread

-Download the instruction on how to draw the cardboard.
-It is basically derived from 2 hexagons (4″ & 6″) with same center point.
-For detail on how to draw basic hexagon with step-by-step photo, click here.
+Download the instruction on how to draw the hexagon cardboard.
+It is basically derived from 2 hexagons (4″ & 6″) with the same center point.
+For detail on how to draw a basic hexagon with step-by-step photo, click here.

 Cut cardboard by following the outer pink line of the drawing.
 Use cardboard as pattern reference, cut batting, cut silk and satin (with 3/4″ to 1″ seam allowance).